 This bill would require each electrical corporation, on or before April 1, 2026, to submit a proposed executive compensation structure to the PUC that is structured to promote safety as a priority and to ensure public safety through performance metrics, as provided.

-(6) Existing law requires each electrical corporation to construct, maintain, and operate its electrical lines and equipment in a manner that will minimize the risk of catastrophic wildfire posed by those electrical lines and equipment.
-The California Energy Infrastructure Safety Act established the Office of Energy Infrastructure Safety within the Natural Resources Agency, and provides that, on and after July 1, 2021, the Office of Energy Infrastructure Safety is the successor to, and is vested with, all of the duties, powers, and responsibilities of the Wildfire Safety Division of the commission.
+(4) Existing law requires each electrical corporation to construct, maintain, and operate its electrical lines and equipment in a manner that will minimize the risk of catastrophic wildfire posed by those electrical lines and equipment.

 This bill would require each electrical corporation to triennially contract with an independent and reputable third party to audit all of the electrical corporation's equipment and electrical lines and identify any equipment or electrical lines that have reached their end of life.
 The bill would require the audit to be completed in alignment with the wildfire mitigation plan cycle, as specified.
 The bill would require an electrical corporation to replace any equipment or electrical lines identified by the third-party auditor that are located in a high fire-threat district within 5 years, as provided.
 The bill would require the PUC to assess fines on an electrical corporation that fails to comply with these provisions, as specified.

 This bill would require, after an emergency or disaster in which an electrical corporation's electrical infrastructure was destroyed, if the electrical corporation rebuilds the destroyed electrical infrastructure, the electrical corporation to use the most cost-effective wildfire mitigation strategies that conform to state and industry safety standards for electrical equipment and that minimize the risk of catastrophic wildfire as quickly as possible, including consideration of undergrounding and covered conductor methods, to the extent applicable.
-The bill would prohibit the cost of undergrounding, installing covered conductors, or other cost-effective wildfire mitigation strategies for the electrical infrastructure from being recovered from ratepayers.
+The bill would only authorize those costs that the commission finds to be just and reasonable to be recovered from ratepayers.

-(8) Under existing law, a violation of the Public Utilities Act or any order, decision, rule, direction, demand, or requirement of the commission is a crime.
+(6) Under existing law, a violation of the Public Utilities Act or any order, decision, rule, direction, demand, or requirement of the PUC is a crime.

 In addition, to the extent the bill would impose new requirements on local publicly owned utilities, the bill would impose a state-mandated local program.